February 19, 2017

 What's wrong with the GM apple?

-- The BC Fruit Growers' Association is asking for a moratorium on approval of the GM apple.
+- The GM apple threatens the market for all apples.
+The BC Fruit Growers' Association is asking for a moratorium on approval of the GM apple.

-- Organic growers are concerned about contamination from GM apples because GM is prohibited in organic farming.
+- Possible GM contamination is a risk for apple producers.
+Organic growers are particularly concerned about contamination from GM apples because GM is prohibited in organic farming.

-- Health Canada and the Canadian Food Inspection Agency are reviewing the GM apple in secret.
+- Our government is reviewing the safety of the GM apple in secret, based on company data.
 The government does not consult with farmers and consumers, and does not consider economic or social concerns before it approves a new GM crop.

 - 69% of Canadians oppose the GM apple!
 See the consumer survey commissioned by the BC Fruit Growers Association and the Quebec Apple Producers Association, July 3, 2012.